- Start date: September

 As a postgraduate student at Strathclyde Business School, you may choose to join the Strathclyde Business Network, a student-led initiative that facilitates interaction with business and industry leaders.

 The Network aims to foster knowledge sharing, facilitate discussion and enable networking opportunities with the very best business professional in industry.
 Every year the Network organises Glasgow Business Summit, which is the first-ever student-led business conference in Scotland and brings together students with leading businesses from across the UK.

-Minimum second-class Honours degree, or overseas equivalent (see our country pages for further information) in any subject.
-Relevant backgrounds include economics, finance, business studies, management, mathematics, environmental studies, politics, public policy and international affairs.
-We also welcome applications from students with strong career experience in a relevant field.
+Minimum second-class honours degree or overseas equivalent (see our country pages for further information) in economics, finance, business studies and management science.
+Applications are also welcome from candidates with strong career experience in a relevant field.

 |English language requirements|

 Students whose first language is not English must have a minimum of 6.5 IELTS score, with no individual score lower than 5.5.
 Get more information about the English language requirements for studying at Strathclyde.

 The Pre-Masters Programme is a preparation course held at the University of Strathclyde International Study Centre, for international students (non EU/UK) who do not meet the academic entry requirements for a Masters degree at University of Strathclyde.
 The Pre-Masters programme provides progression to a number of degree options.

 Upon successful completion, you will be able to progress to this degree course at the University of Strathclyde.